photon-sdk/photon-lib/threat-model.md

 ### Lost or stolen phone

 In case the user loses their phone, the wallet private key is protected in the device keychain.
-On iOS this is secured by the secure enclave and and device level disk encryption.
-On newer Android devices like the Pixel 3a a similar level of device security through the Titan M security module.
+On iOS this is secured by the secure enclave and full disk encryption.
+On newer Android devices like the Pixel 3a, a similar level of security is available through the Titan M security module.
 On older Android devices only software level encryption is available, which is more susceptible to brute force attacks.

 If the user still has the SIM card, they can login into their iCloud/GDrive account on their new device and recover their wallet via SMS verification.
+In order to protect against compromise of the old device's keychain, the wallet should recommend key rotation.

 ### Lost SIM card

-In case the user loses their SIM card together with their phone they are still able to recovery their wallet after they’ve received a replacement SIM from their mobile service provider.
+In case the user loses their SIM card together with their phone, they are still able to recovery their wallet after they’ve received a replacement SIM from their mobile service provider.

 In the case of a prepaid SIM card this might not be possible.
 For this case the user should be able to provide a fallback 2FA method such as Email and/or Google Authenticator.

 ### Lost iCloud/GDrive account access

-In case the user loses access to their iCloud or Gmail account or there is a data integrity glitch in the cloud storage of these providers, they can only recover their funds if they still have a device with a wallet still present.
-In this case they can still send the funds to another wallet using a regular bitcoin transaction.
+In case the user loses access to their iCloud or Gmail account or there is a data integrity glitch in the cloud storage of these providers, the user can only recover their funds if they still have a device with a wallet present.
+In this case they can send the funds to another wallet using a regular bitcoin transaction.

 While the possibility of the user losing their phone and losing access to their cloud account is possible.
 Users can mitigate this unlikely scenario by syncing the wallet to a second device before their primary phone is lost.

 ### Compromise of iCloud/GDrive account

 In case the iCloud/GDrive account is compromised the wallet private key is protected using 256 bit encryption using the ChaCha20-Poly1305 algorithm.
-The attacker would required access to the user’s phone number as well to recover the wallet and steal funds.
+The attacker would required access to the user’s SIM card as well to recover the wallet and steal funds.

 ### Compromise of photon-keyserver database